opendocsg/slw-judgments-backfill/2017_SGHC_288/report.md

 _Contract_ – _Breach_

 [LawNet Editorial Note: The appeal in Civil Appeal No 233 of 2017 was allowed by the Court of Appeal on 23 January 2019.
-See [2019] SGCA 7.]
+See <span class="citation">[2019] SGCA 7</span>.]

 22 November 2017 Judgment reserved.